Peer-Reviewed Articles

 • In recent decades, diversity training has become a frequently used tool in efforts to reduce bias and increase inclusion in organizations.
 However, the effectiveness of diversity training has been called into question.
 The content and methods of diversity training programs vary widely, making it difficult to scientifically evaluate their effectiveness.
 Using a database of programs marketed to human resource professionals, we analyze advertised descriptions of 163 organizational diversity training programs and characterize their described content and methodologies.
 Our analysis generated themes about the ways training programs are designed to intervene (e.g., combating bias and stereotypes, fostering positive intergroup relations, reaping benefits from diversity), the goals they purport to achieve (e.g., bias reduction, cultural competence, increased productivity, employee satisfaction), and the forms the programs take (e.g., individual self-paced e-learning, live group training).
 Based on our analysis of what training providers promise and what research tells us such training can do, we discuss three key challenges to these programs’ effectiveness in addressing organizational inequalities and to our ability to assess their effectiveness.
 We conclude by offering five recommendations to better align diversity training with the outcomes that providers and organizational leaders expect it to achieve.

-• This paper investigates how having more White coworkers influences the subsequent retention and promotion of Black, Asian, and Hispanic women and men.
+• This paper investigates how having more White coworkers influences the subsequent retention and promotion of Black women.
 Studying 9,037 new hires at a professional services firm, we first document large racial turnover and promotion gaps: even after controlling for observable characteristics, Black employees are 6.7 percentage points (32%) more likely to turn over within two years and 18.7 percentage points (26%) less likely to be promoted on time than their White counterparts.
 The largest turnover gap is between Black and White women, at 8.9 percentage points (51%).
-Drawing on conditional random assignment of new hires to initial project teams, we then show that a one standard deviation (14.0 percentage points)increase in the share of White coworkers is associated with a 10.6 percentage point increase in turnover for Black women.
-These effects are similar in magnitude to the overall turnover gap between White and Black women, and asymmetric: Black women are the only race-gender group whose turnover and promotion are negatively impacted by the racial composition of their coworkers.
-We explore potential pathways through which these peer effects may emerge: while the share of White coworkers does not affect formal task assignment, Black women who were initially assigned to Whiter teams subsequently report fewer billable hours and more training hours, and are more likely to be labeled as low performers in their first performance review.
-Our findings call for more research on how peer effects early in one’s career shape longer-term racial inequalities at work.
+We argue that initial assignment to project teams is conditionally random, based on placebo tests and qualitative evidence.
+Under the assumption of conditional random assignment, we show that a one standard deviation (20.8 percentage points) increase in the share of White coworkers is associated with a 15.8 percentage point increase in turnover and an 11.5 percentage point decrease in promotion for Black women.
+We refer to these effects as intersectional: Black women are the only race-gender group whose turnover and promotion is negatively impacted by White coworkers.
+We explore potential causal pathways through which these peer effects may emerge: Black women who were initially assigned to Whiter teams are subsequently more likely to be labeled as low performers and report fewer billable hours, both of which are predictors of higher turnover and lower promotion for all employees.
+Our findings contribute to the literatures on peer effects, intersectionality, and the practice of managing race and gender inequality in organizations.

 Racial Inequality in Organizations: A Systems Psychodynamic Perspective